I will be coaching the Putnam participants at University of Ottawa this year. Email me if you are interested.

-Paul Lockhart's compelling argument for scrapping the mathematics curriculum.
+Paul Lockhart's argument for scrapping the mathematics curriculum.
 It's worth all 25 pages of reading.

 Combinatorics, broadly speaking.
 This includes graph theory, algebraic graph theory, association schemes, and matroids.